 More Information: MaururuTravel.com

-Locals receive shipments from the mainland every six weeks by boat, so anything you buy- including food, toiletries, and clothing- will reflect the high price it costs to get it to the island in the first place.
+Locals receive shipments from the mainland every six weeks by boat, so anything you buy- including food, toiletries, and clothing- will reflect the high price it costs to get it to Easter Island in the first place.
 Meals will likely cost around $25-50 per person (including a beverage).
 Great meals can cost a lot more than that when you factor in drinks.
 Souvenirs are also expensive, and don’t be afraid to shop around.
-Everyone sells moai statues, and you will see incredible ranges for the same size and quality.
+Everyone sells Moai statues, and you will see incredible ranges for the same size and quality.
 Most prices are firm, but some shop owners (especially at the indoor market off the main road) may want to haggle with you.
-Invest in great tours and one or two souvenirs for yourself- you’ll want something to remind you of this magical place when you’re back home, but the memories you’ll make while experiencing the island firsthand will be the most important investment you make during this journey.
+Invest in great tours and one or two souvenirs for yourself- you’ll want something to remind you of this magical place when you’re back home, but the memories you’ll make while experiencing Easter Island firsthand will be the most important investment you make during this journey.
 You know you’re going to spend money on your visit to Easter Island, so be sure to budget for that before you go.

 * From time to time, our travels are directly impacted by a service or company.
 This post includes our candid review of our experience at various locations.
-We selected these tours, restaurants and hotels based on our own research and travel needs; we were not offered and did not receive compensation of any kind from them or any other party in exchange for our review.
+We selected these hotels, restaurants, and activities based on our own research and travel needs; we were not offered and did not receive compensation of any kind from them or any other party in exchange for our review.